canonical/oem-qa-tools/Tools/PC/jira-card-creator/README.md

 Here is a brief explanation about each part:

 - `Jira`: The Jira API service
-- `Google`: The Google API service
+- `GoogleSheet`: The GoogleSheet API service
 - `configs`: The configure files used by this tool
 - `setup.sh`: The script helps you to create running environment
 - `create_qa_jira_card.py`: The `entry scripts` for this tool